top of page

 Do animals go to Heaven?

 In a culture of pet lovers, it's not uncommon for us to ask "do animals go to Heaven?"
 In particular, we want to know if our lost cats or dogs will be there waiting for us?
-Sadly, the Bible gives no concrete answer.
-There are those who will give a concrete "yes" or "no" answer, but they have to be dogmatic to do so.
+Sadly, while there are those who will give a solid "yes" or "no" answer, they have to be dogmatic to do so, because the Bible does not give an explicit answer.
 Nevertheless, although the Bible does not explicitly tell us one way or the other, I firmly believe the answer is yes, and I believe I can at least justify this with scripture.

 Using deductive reasoning